appbaseio/Docs/content/docs/interactive/go.md

 Let's now do a date query to get houses that are available between certain dates.
 As per our mapping (aka data schema), we'll need to use `date_from` and `date_to` fields for querying by the date range.

-We'll use the <a href="https://rest.appbase.io/#8ba42b07-46a6-0c0b-5ebc-cf4d54411fc7" target="_blank">`/_search`</a> endpoint from appbase-js REST API to fire a `POST` request with the body containing a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html" target="_blank">range query</a> with our field `name` and query values.
+We'll use the <a href="https://rest.appbase.io/#8ba42b07-46a6-0c0b-5ebc-cf4d54411fc7" target="_blank">`/_search`</a> endpoint from appbase.io REST API to fire a `POST` request with the body containing a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html" target="_blank">range query</a> with our field `name` and query values.

 <br/>